 The Station Masters Residence

 The most expensive element of the expansion of Eumungerie was the construction of a Station Master's residence, at a cost of ₤686*, in the early part of the century.
-This original residence, north of the platform, burnt to the ground in 1964/65, leaving behind the outback dunny.
+This original residence, north of the platform, burnt to the ground in 1964/65, leaving behind the original outback dunny.
 The dunny stood alone for some years before being rehoused at a local property.
 The Station Master's house was replaced with a prefabricated building south of the platform for the Station Master, John Galbraith, his wife, Betty, and their family in the late 60s.
 This building was removed when the railway closed in the mid 70s.
 The railway shed and new toilet was moved to Wongarbon 15th Oct 1973.

 The Eumungerie Railway Station closed in 1974.
 All that remains of the station today is a small hut and a relocated 3-lever frame, and a low mound.
 The loop has been lengthened and now serves a loading bank and silos.
 Semaphore signals are present at each end of the loop.
 The line is only currently used seasonally for grain traffic from numerous silos along the line.